aswintb/matha-denta-clinic/content/about.md

 # who_we_are
 who_we_are:
   enable: true
-  subtitle: "Who We Are"
+  #subtitle: "Who We Are"
-  title: "Hello, We're Andromeda Here for your Help"
-  description: "Your online Health & Fitness companion that offers free assistance on its Facebook Group and provides quality paid guided personal training packages by and through website.
-We are the first ever, online manifesto in Bangladesh to make place you will select when you think of getting fit"
+  title: "We Help You Smile More!
+For Longer..."
+  description: "We at Matha Dental clinic are a bunch of experienced dentists providing you the best dental care experience on a very reasonable budget."

-  image: "images/about/01.jpg"
+  image: "images/about/pexels-yogendra-singh-7485047.jpg"

 # what_we_do
 what_we_do:
   enable: true
+  subtitle: ""
-  subtitle: "Our Works"
+  title: "Our Services"
-  title: "What We Do"
   block:
+  - title: "Endodontics (Root Canal)"
+    #content: "To save your teeth by treating the soft pulp tissue inside your teeth by root canal and several other endontic treatments"

+  - title: "Maxillofacial Surgery"
+    #content: "Suffering from misaligned jaws, Impacted wisdom teeth or tooth loss?
+We have You Covered. "

+  - title: "Periodontics"
+    #content: "Good oral health depends on the helth of your gums"

-  - title: "Building a new class"
+  - title: "Pediatric Dentistry"
-    content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
+    #content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
 In Flow, wherever things just work is understanding developing complex systems"

-  - title: "Design for anyone"
+  - title: "Prosthodontics"
-    content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
+    #content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
 In Flow, wherever things just work is understanding developing complex systems"

-  - title: "Creative flair design"
-    content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
-In Flow, wherever things just work is understanding developing complex systems"

-  - title: "Building products"
+  - title: "Dental Implants"
-    content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
+    #content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
 In Flow, wherever things just work is understanding developing complex systems"

 # our_mission
 our_mission: